Today I’m reviewing Tom Gentile’s Daily Flash Cash, which he claims is so lucrative it can make you over $4,000 in only two hours.

 He also published multiple newsletter services through the publishing company Money Map Press.
 Some of those include:

 So, it’s safe to say that he has a strong track record behind him and seems to know what he’s talking about.

 - Gentile has a lot of expertise behind him, especially in options trades, so this is his specialty

 - He says you don’t need any prior experience with options trading

 What I Don’t Like

 - There’s no refund policy

-In the end, Tom Gentile is an expert in day trading and options trades, so it wouldn’t hurt to get advice from him.
-Although I personally wouldn’t subscribe to it with a $5,000 price tag and no refund policy.
+In the end, Tom Gentile is an expert in day trading and options trades, but I don’t know if I’d subscribe to his service considering it costs $5,000 and has no refund policy.